elastifeed/es-scraper/README.md

 # es-scraper
-Retrieves content from abitrary websites and fills it into the provided JSON interface Additionally, it will be able to render any website to a pdf or thumbnail.
+Retrieves content from abitrary websites and fills it into the provided JSON interface.
+Additionally, it can render any website to a pdf and thumbnail.

 ## Dependencies
 - `python3.6+`
-- `requests`: Install with `python3 -m pip install --user requests`
-- `pyppeteer`: Install with `python3 -m pip install --user pyppeteer `
+- Install dependencies with `python3 -m pip install --user -r requirements.txt`
-- `docker` (Or `node, npm, express and postlight/mercury-parser`)
+- `docker` (Or `node, npm`)

   On linux, executing might cause an error: `No usable sandbox!`.
 To solve [configure a sandbox](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#setting-up-chrome-linux-sandbox):
   ```